dboddie-canonical-work/disgorged-docs/the-bool-file-interface.rst

      red-led:
        interface: bool-file

-Defining distinct plugs for each boolean file has the advantage of being self-documenting, and 1:1 connections like these are easier to track and setup with `auto-connections <the-interface-auto-connection-mechanism.md>`__, if needed.
+Defining distinct plugs for each boolean file has the advantage of being self-documenting, and 1:1 connections like these are easier to track and setup with :ref:`auto-connections <the-interface-auto-connection-mechanism>`, if needed.

 Once connected, the consuming snap can use the boolean file via the path mentioned in the ``path`` attribute specified by the connected slot.